Amarkr1/Comp551_Project4/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 Method of execution -
-Type the following command in terminal\n
+Type the following command in terminal
 ```bash cl_cnn_scipe.sh```